 - Pothukuchi, K. and J. Kaufman.
 1999.
 "Placing food issues on the community agenda: The role of municipal institutions in food systems planning."
 Agriculture and Human Values, 16: 213-24, Fall.

 For citation counts, browse my profile on Google Scholar.
-Note that the APA Policy Guide (Kaufman et al 2007, above) got 94 cites with the American Planning Association as author.
-These are not included in my Google Scholar citation count.
+Note that the APA Policy Guide (Kaufman et al 2007, above) is typically cited with the American Planning Association as author.
+Citations of the Policy Guide are not included in my Google Scholar citation count.

 Selected publications aimed at community-based audiences, food advocacy community; opinions.

 - 2019; Opinion (with Diane Cheklich and Heidi Trudell): With birds disappearing, we must work toward solutions.
 Detroit Free Press, December 6

 - 2018; Opinion: 3 issues that can unite metro Detroiters in 2018.
 Detroit Free Press, January 4.